codeMAHDI/interview_prep./lib/DOC.md

    StatefulWidget: Has full lifecycle because its UI can change.

 1. createState()->Called once when the widget is created, Creates the State object.(@override State<MyWidget> createState() => _MyWidgetState();)
-       ↓
-2. initState()->Called once when the State is inserted into the widget tree, Use it to initialize data, start animations, etc.
+2. initState()->Called once when the State is inserted into the widget tree, Use it to initialize data, start animations, etc. When a StatefulWidget appears on the screen for the first time, Flutter calls initState() before anything else — even before build().
-       ↓
-3. build()->Called every time UI needs to be updated, Returns the UI of the widget. ←→ didUpdateWidget()->Called when the parent widget changes and needs to update this widget.
+3. build()->Called every time UI needs to be updated, Returns the UI of the widget.
+4. didUpdateWidget()->Called when the parent widget changes and needs to update this widget.
 It is called when the parent widget (like MyApp) rebuilds and passes new data to the StatefulWidget (like MyHomePage), causing it to update.
-       ↓
-4. dispose()->Called when the widget is removed from the tree, Clean up (e.g., close streams, controllers).
+5. dispose()->Called when the widget is removed from the tree, Clean up (e.g., close streams, controllers).

 # Android Folder

-analysis_option.yaml-> Code er vhul bahir korte use hoy. test-> code gula right/wrong sheta test kora jay.
-UI test, Unit test, Widget test, Integration test.
+_analysis_option.yaml-> Code er vhul bahir korte use hoy. test-> code gula right/wrong sheta test kora jay.
+UI test, Unit test, Widget test, Integration test._

 _var-> use korbo jokhon amra ekta variable er data type jani na._
 _dynamic-> variable er value porobortite change kora jay. jeta var e jay na.
 Json format data er jonno ata use korbo._